dan-oak/pos/readme.md

 Written in Python 3.
 Dependencies: `scipy`, `numpy`, `nltk`.
 _NB. all of the above dependencies are not crucial, but still used in code - they will be removed later._
-Tested on Linux, won't work on Windows yet, because of hardcoded file paths in Linux style - I'm going to fix it soon using `os` module.

 ## Usage